weng851107/OperationSystems/README.md

 - Many code for handling unusual errors or conditions
 - Certain program routines or features are rarely used
-- The same libray code used by many programs
+- The same library code used by many programs
-- Arra, lists and tables allocated but not used
+- Array, lists and tables allocated but not used

     > <font color='red'>We want better memory utilization</font>